 The employee must submit a written resignation statement giving the exact date that employment is to end.
-Between the time of notice and the time when employment ends, a final performance appraisal will be conducted by the director, or by a person appointed by the board, if the employee is the director.
+Between the time of notice and the time when employment ends, a final performance appraisal will be conducted.

 GRIEVANCE POLICY (6100)

 CCLD will evaluate employee grievances and address the grievance informally.
 Supervisors and employees are expected to make every effort to resolve problems as they arise.
 An employee is expected to present his grievance in the following order: